24-S1-2-C-Moral-Decisions/LandingSite/Meeting/Client/2024-04-09_ClientMeetingMinutes.md

 ---- | ----
-Prototype | • Review the reformatted prototype that meets the client's requirements from last week Survey Website | • Review the onging survey website development Home Page Design | • Review the onging Entry Page development
+Prototype | • Review the reformatted prototype that meets the client's requirements from last week Survey Website | • Review the onging survey website development Home Page Design | • Review the onging Entry Page development and discuss the follow-up development of the homepage

 ## Discussion Items
 Item | Who | Notes